oakes/play-clj/README.md

 ## Introduction

-A Clojure library that provides a wrapper for [LibGDX](http://libgdx.badlogicgames.com/), allowing you to write Clojure games that run on desktop OSes (Windows, OS X, and Linux) and mobile OSes (Android and iOS) with the same codebase.
+A Clojure library that provides a wrapper for [LibGDX](http://libgdx.badlogicgames.com/), allowing you to write games that run on desktop OSes (Windows, OS X, and Linux) and mobile OSes (Android and iOS) with the same Clojure codebase.
+It is a work in progress, and currently only covers the parts of LibGDX relevant to 2D games, but the goal is to eventually have full coverage.

+## Getting Started

+You can easily get started with play-clj by creating a new project with [Nightcode](https://nightcode.info/) and choosing the Clojure game option.
+You'll get three separate projects for desktop, Android, and iOS, all pointing to the same directories for source code and resources.
+You can build the projects using Nightcode or Leiningen.

 ## Justification